 Attorney General’s Office of Special Investigation Opens Investigation into Civilian Death in Rochester

-NEW YORK – The New York Attorney General’s Office of Special Investigation (OSI) has opened an investigation into the death of Angely Solis, who died on November 14, 2022, in Rochester following an encounter with an off-duty member of the Greece Police Department (GPD), Tiffani Gatson.
+NEW YORK – The New York Attorney General’s Office of Special Investigation (OSI) has opened an investigation into the death of Brendon Burns, who died on March 20, 2023, following an encounter with members of the Monroe County Sheriff’s Office (MCSO) and the Rochester Police Department (RPD).

 Pursuant to New York State Executive Law Section 70-b, OSI assesses every incident reported to it where a police officer or a peace officer, including a corrections officer, may have caused the death of a person, by an act or omission.
 Under the law, the officer may be on-duty or off-duty, and the decedent may be armed or unarmed.
 Also, the decedent may or may not be in custody or incarcerated.
 If OSI’s assessment indicates an officer caused the death, OSI proceeds to conduct a full investigation of the incident.